 The City of Vancouver provides water service to portions of the unincorporated Vancouver UGA which is outside of the Clark Public Utilities District designated water service boundary.
-Clark

-Public Utilities' is the designated water service provider in the northeastern section of the Vancouver UGA which is adjacent to the City of Vancouver's existing water service boundaries.
+Clark Public Utilities is the designated water service provider in the northeastern section of the Vancouver UGA which is adjacent to the City of Vancouver's existing water service boundaries.

-The increased demand on the Vancouver water system to support the new UGA additions is not significant, as Vancouver's existing water supply capacity is in place to immediately serve the new areas.
+The increased demand on the Vancouver water system to support the new UGA additions is not significant as Vancouver's existing water supply capacity is in place to immediately serve the new areas.
 As noted above, the City of Vancouver has explored the development of the Vancouver Lake lowland area.
 Water distribution for the new areas can be accomplished without city capital improvements but rather by means of developer connection to existing facilities and extension to and throughout the new additional properties.
+These submittals will be made after final adoption of the UGA additions is complete.